akullpp/chrysanthium/posts/2015-09-04-eslint-integration.md

 ---
-title: "ESLint Integration"
+title: 'ESLint Integration'
 date: 2015-09-04
 tags: post
-permalink: /eslint-integration
+path: /eslint-integration
 ---

 [ESLint](http://eslint.org/) is a JavaScript linter much more capable than JSHint in terms of customizability.
 This post will give you detailed instructions on how to integrate it in a multi-module project environment independent of its size.
 The approach presented is itself modular and creates a ESLint environment which is adaptable.